Topsham railway station

 Topsham railway station is the railway station serving the town of Topsham in the English county of Devon.
 It is the passing place for the otherwise single-track branch line from Exmouth Junction to Exmouth.
 Both the loop and adjacent level crossing are remotely worked from the signal box at Exmouth Junction.

 History

 The station, with buildings designed by Sir William Tite, opened with the railway on 1 May 1861.

-On 23 September 1861 a 700 yd branch was opened from the south end of the station, which dropped steeply to the wharf on the River Exe.
+A line was opened on 22 September 1861 from the goods yard down to the town's quay on the River Exe.
+It was 32 ch long and dropped steeply (the maximum gradient being 1 in 38) with a level crossing at the bottom.
+Trains had to work with the locomotive at the station end, propelling the wagons down towards the quay and hauling them back up.
+A dedicated brake van was kept at Topsham and which was attached to the quay end of the train.

 The station was initially owned by the London and South Western Railway.
 In 1923 this became a constituent of the Southern Railway which, in turn was nationalised in 1948.
 Following the privatisation of British Rail it was operated by Wessex Trains but the franchise has now been transferred to Great Western Railway.

+The original station building and the signal box were given Grade II listed building status in 1988.

 Facilities

 There is a ticket machine on platform 1, and waiting areas on both platforms.
 Both platforms have step-free access.